-Everything You Need to Know About Multiple Etsy Shops
+Everything You Need to Know About Running Multiple Etsy Shops

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

-Can You Have Multiple Etsy Shops Under One Account?
+Can I Have Multiple Etsy Shops Under One Account?

 Etsy attaches each shop to a user account, which is created with a unique email address.
 Each user account and email address are only allowed to have one shop.

 Can I Have Two Etsy Shops?

 Etsy permits both individuals and business owners to operate multiple shops, and there are no restrictions on the number of shops one can have.

 Essentially, Etsy does not prohibit users from opening multiple shops, and in fact, encourages sellers to create additional shops if they have distinct product lines or brands.

 To create additional shops on Etsy, you would need to use another email address.